 I knew I would screw up before the day was out.
 But after setting up in the wrong presentation room, I got myself over to the right place.
 Time to jump right in.
-Link building is a critical part of SEO and links have become increasingly important in the Web 2.0 world.
+Link building is a critical part of SEO, and links have become increasingly more important in the Web 2.0 world.
 It’s time to break down link building basics in this boot camp session.

 Debra Mastaler, Alliance-Link, starts us off.

 Why links are valuable

 Links connect the Web and are the way search engines and users find things.
-Link building isn’t rocket science, but there is rocket science behind link earning.
+Link building for SEO isn’t rocket science, but there is rocket science behind link earning.
 Back when the U.S. space program was just beginning, the group of scientists came together from across North America and realized that there was no way to share their information.
 That was what started the development of the Internet.
 Over time, search engines and directories were started.
 Some fizzled while those that improved their algorithms survived.

 What is link popularity?
 Link popularity measures the quality and quantity of links pointing to a Web site.
 All the major engines use it.
 It’s considered an off-page factor.
 Some of the terms include link juice, link pop and link love.